svo/typescript-sprint-zero/README.md

   - **Example:** `should return 404 when user is not found`
 - Integration tests are required for API endpoints
 - Unit tests should isolate components and mock dependencies
+- JUnit XML reports are generated for CI/CD integration

 #### Static Analysis